Updated: June 23, 2023

 - Have a clean criminal record

 When the residency card is first issued, it is valid for two years.
-During this time period, permit holders cannot be away from the country for six consecutive months or eight months in total during the two-year period.
+During this time, permit holders cannot be away from the country for six consecutive months or eight months in total during the two-year period.
+On renewal, the new residency card will come with a validity of three years.
+Permit holders cannot be away from the country for six consecutive months or eight months in total during the three-year period.

-Application Process for the Portugal D7 Visa
+Application Process for the D7 Visa

-Once you have your NIF number, you will need to open a Portuguese bank account.
+Once you have your NIF number, you will need to open a bank account.
 You can also set this account up online.
 Having a Portuguese bank account eliminates potential currency exchange fees for any transactions you may need to make in Portugal.

 Step 2: Securing your accommodation

-Step 3: Portugal D7 Visa application at the Portuguese Consulate
+Step 3: Visa application

-- A passport valid for at least six months following the application date of the Portugal passive income visa
+- A passport valid for at least six months following the application date of the Portugal regular passive income visa

 - Two recent color passport-size photos